Frequently Asked Questions

 Are you currently accepting new clients?

 Sessions are in person except in cases of inclement weather, illness, or extenuating circumstances.
 If it is not safe to travel or either of us is experiencing any symptoms of cold/flu/Covid-19, we will meet virtually on Zoom.
 The version of Zoom we will use is HIPAA-compliant to ensure your privacy.
-Clients with chronic illness may find the option to meet virtually helpful in the event that their symptoms preclude them from traveling to the office, but they are feeling well enough to participate in a session.
+Clients with chronic illness may also find the option to meet virtually helpful in the event that their symptoms preclude them from traveling to the office, but they are feeling well enough to participate in a session.
 Telehealth is a great resource for us to ensure your access to therapy when the unexpected comes up.
 But generally speaking, I don’t offer all-virtual therapy, so plan to come regularly in person.

 How much will therapy cost?